Serbo-Croatian grammar: Pronouns

-(Note: The words in the brackets represent shorter, unstressed versions of the pronouns that are very often used instead of longer, stressed versions.
+(Note: The words in the brackets represent shorter, unstressed versions of the pronouns that are often used instead of longer, stressed versions.
 Those unstressed versions, however, only occur in genitive, accusative and dative.)

 Adjectives

 Some of the declensions for adjectives are the same as for nouns: velika kuća (sing. fem. nom.), veliku kuću (sing. fem. acc.).
 Others differ: velikog stana (sing. masc. gen.), jednim klikom 'with one click' (sing. masc. instrum.).